FCC/NBM-Processing/Phase2/CheckSubmission_all/readme.txt

 	MIGHT CHANGE RECORD NUMBERS, GEOMETRY AND/OR FEATURES ON YOUR DATA.
 WE ARE RUNNING THIS DUE TO THE LARGE VOLUME OF NON-VALID GEOMETRIES SUBMITTED IN PAST SUBMISSION.
 	IT IS A BEST PRACTICE TO RUN THESE TOOLS INDIVIDUALLY ON SAMPLE DATA PRIOR TO RUNNING THE CHECKSUBMISSION TOOL SO YOU ARE FAMILIAR WITH GEOMETRY ISSUES  CONTAINED IN YOUR SUBMISSION.

-- THIS TOOL REQUIRES AN ARCEDIT LICENSE TO RUN.
+- THIS TOOL REQUIRES AN ARCINFO LICENSE TO RUN.

 - THIS TOOL WAS CREATED AND TESTED IN ARCGIS 10.0